Need help getting started on Upwork? Check out our Online Course for New Freelancers.

 - Jobs you completed in the past are no longer considered because they are outside the score's time frame.

-More than 90% of freelancers have a score after 5 projects.
-Since not all projects and clients are equal, the length of time will vary.
-Nearly all freelancers have scores after completing eight projects.
-The projects need to be with at least three different clients and take place within a 24-month period.
+More than 90% of freelancers have a score after 5 projects, and nearly all freelancers have scores after completing eight projects.

 We exclude clients whose freelancers report a history of unreasonable feedback so their scores won't count against you, but that may mean it takes longer to receive your initial score.